Recognizing hyperelliptic graphs in polynomial time: Reduction Rules for Divisorial Gonality

 Assume then that $G\in \mathcal{G}_2^d$ instead.
 Since $G$ is connected it must consist exactly of the cycle $C$, thus $H$ consists of a single point and $H\in \mathcal{G}_2^d$. \end{proof}

 \begin{lemma} Rule \ref{rul:dc2} is safe. \end{lemma} \begin{proof} Let $C$ be our cycle with one vertex $v$ with degree greater than $2$.
 Assume that $H\in \mathcal{G}_2^d$; then there is a suitable divisor on $H$ with two chips on $v$.
-Move this divisor to $G$.
+Consider this divisor on $G$.
 Note that if we fire $V(G)-C+\{ v\}$ then we move the two chips onto the two neighbors of $v$ in $C$.
 Since all constraints on $C$ are compatible with the constraint $(v,v)$ it follows that we can move the chips along $C$ while satisfying the constraints on $C$.
 From this it follows that our divisor is suitable on $G$.

 Assume now that $G\in \mathcal{G}_2^d$.
 Since all constraints on $C$ are compatible with $(v,v)$, it follows that we can find a suitable divisor with two chips on $v$.
-Moving this divisor to $H$ gives a suitable divisor there.
+Considering this divisor on $H$ gives a suitable divisor there.
 Thus, $H\in \mathcal{G}_2^d$. \end{proof}

 \begin{lemma} Rule \ref{rul:dc3} is safe. \end{lemma} \begin{proof} Let $C$ be our cycle and $v,w$ the two vertices with degree greater than two in $C$.
 We first assume that $H\in \mathcal{G}_2^d$.
-From this it follows that there exists a suitable divisor on $H$ with a chip on $v$ and a chip on $w$.
-Note that in $G$ all constraints on $C$ plus $(v,w)$ are compatible.
-From this we see that if we move the divisor from $H$ to $G$ it will be able to satisfy all constraints on $C$.
-It is also clear that from $v$ and $w$ we can move chips along either of the arcs that form $C$ together with $v$ and $w$.
+From this it follows that the divisor on $H$ with a chip on $v$ and a chip on $w$ is suitable.
+Consider this divisor on $G$.
+It is clear that from $v$ and $w$ we can move chips along either of the two arcs between $v$ and $w$ in $C$.
+We know that in $G$ all constraints on $C$ plus $(v,w)$ are compatible.
 Therefore the divisor is also suitable on $G$ and thus $G\in \mathcal{G}_2^d$.

-Let us then assume that instead $G\in \mathcal{G}_2^d$.
+Let us now assume that instead $G\in \mathcal{G}_2^d$.
 Clearly there exists a suitable divisor $D$ on $G$ that has a chip on $v$.
-We will show that there is a suitable divisor that has a chip on both $v$ and $w$: Assume that $D(w)=0$, then there should be a suitable divisor $D'$ with $D'(w)=1$ and $D\sim D'$.
-This implies there is a level set decomposition of the transformation from $D$ to $D'$.
+We will show that there is a suitable divisor that has a chip on both $v$ and $w$: Assume that $D(w)=0$, then there should be a suitable divisor $D'$ with $D'(w)=1$ and $D\sim_{\mathscr{C}} D'$.
+This implies there is a level set decomposition $A_1, \ldots, A_k$ of the transformation from $D$ to $D'$.